 Summa first came to Act for Kids with multiple trauma symptoms including, emotional dysregulation, aggression, anxiety symptoms, including worry and sleep concerns, low mood and rule-breaking behaviour.
 She also suffered low self-esteem, stating things like “I am dumb” and “I give up.”

 Summa was initially reserved and appeared apprehensive towards therapy, however a strong therapeutic alliance formed over time, and she became enthusiastic to attend sessions.
-Hannah particularly enjoyed the mindfulness, relaxation and self-esteem building activities involved with her therapy.
+Summa particularly enjoyed the mindfulness, relaxation and self-esteem building activities involved with her therapy.

 Throughout therapy, she showed rapid improvements and started enjoying using her new skills outside of therapy, such as writing in a journal, practicing her breathing, and using sensory toys to assist with calming her body.